-Balancing the demands of shopping, gift wrapping, family obligations, visitors and financial expenses may leave you feeling overwhelmed and stressed, and prone to stress responses like headaches, excessive drinking or overeating, or insomnia.
-SADAG warns that signs of depression or serious stress should not be written off as mere holiday blues in the hope that they’ll disappear in January.
+Trying to balance and wrap up everything from end of the year work obligations, to figuring out family time during a pandemic as well as the additional financial pressure, can lead to you feeling overwhelmed, anxious and stressed.
+As well as prone to stress responses like headaches, excessive drinking, over eating, substance abuse or insomnia.
+SADAG warns that ignoring depression symptoms, in the hope that come January and the start of a new year they will dissipate, isn’t always the wisest option.
 ‘It can be dangerous to ignore depression symptoms for weeks or months,’ says the organisation’s Counselling Manager Cassey Amoore.
-‘If you’re worried or unsure how to handle holiday depression, rather call us.
+‘If you’re worried or unsure how to handle holiday depression, rather call us.’

-1. Lean on your support systems when things get tough, including your network of close friends and family members who are willing to listen.
-Ask for help with festive cooking, shopping and other must-dos (don’t do it alone).
+- Don’t do it Alone: Ask for help with festive cooking, shopping and the long list of must-get-done-ASAPs you already have.
+Reach out and lean on your support systems when things get tough, including your network of close friends and family members who are willing to listen.

-7. If you take medication, don’t miss doses.
+- Keep Your Schedule: If you take medication, don’t miss doses.
 It’s easy to forget to take your meds in the chaos of the holidays.
-Set the alarm on your cellphone if you need a physical reminder to take your pills.
+So set an alarm, keep them where you can see them or ask someone to check you’ve remembered.